Blazing-Blast/Cardgame/Spirit.md

 | C1 + C2         | Structure 1 | Defence 1 | Offence 1 | Offence 2 | Defence 2 | Structure 2 |
 | D1 + D2         | Structure 1 | Defence 1 | Offence 1 | Offence 2 | Defence 2 | Structure 2 |

-By default, a card can only attack cards orthagonally adjacent. (`Range`)
+By default, a card can only attack cards orthogonally adjacent. (`Range`)

 A creature in the opponent's defending position, in a lane that does not have a structure,